Camiling/tailoredGlassoAnalysis/README.md

 # tailoredGlassoAnalysis
-Analysis of simulated and real data using the tailored graphical lasso
+Analysis of simulated and real data using the tailored graphical lasso.